TTUDhanushka/HsiClassifier/hsiDocs/docs/helperfun.md

     function reducedCube = ReducedBandImage(hsiCube, bandsList)

-This function extracts all the selected band data from HSI image.
+This function extracts all the selected bands from HSI image.

 |Args||
 |--------|----------|